chainlink-hack-2023/cross-chain-contract/README.md

 6. Check CCIP status at https://ccip.chain.link/ with fulfill order TX

 ## LYLX onchain test steps
-1. Do Preparation at ZkEVM for maker (Approve Sender's GOERLI_USDC to HUBDestination)
+1. Do Preparation at Goerli for maker (Approve Sender's GOERLI_USDC to HUBSource)
-2. Do Preparation at Goerli for taker (Approve sender's ZkEVM_LINK to HUBSource)
+2. Do Preparation at ZkEVM for taker (Approve sender's ZkEVM_LINK to HUBDestination)
 3. Create Order at ZkEVM for maker
 4. If parameters changed in CreateOrderAtZkEVM, get _orderHash from TX log and update the new _orderHash in FulfilOrderAtGoerli.s.sol
 5. Fulfill Order at Goerli for taker (If maker is different from *0x3C53E585FDbDB1067B94985377582D7712dF4884*, update the maker address at FulfilOrderAtGoerli.s.sol)
 6. Check bridge status by https://bridge-api.public.zkevm-test.net/bridges/<HUDSource>
 7. Claim by: `node ./script/ZkEVMClaimSource.js`

+## Sepolia->OP Sepolia onchain test steps
+1. Do Preparation at Sepolia for maker (Approve Sender's Sepolia_USDC to HUBSource)
+2. Do Preparation at OPSepolia for taker (Approve sender's OPSepolia_WETH to HUBDestination)
+3. Create Order at Sepolia for maker
+4. If parameters changed in CreateOrderAtSepolia, get _orderHash from TX log and update the new _orderHash in FulfilOrderAtOPSepolia.s.sol
+5. Fulfill Order at OPSepolia for taker (If maker is different from *0x3C53E585FDbDB1067B94985377582D7712dF4884*, update the maker address at FulfilOrderAtGoerli.s.sol)

 # Deploy
 ## Deploy to Mumbai